wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-start/includes/cloud-advantage.md

 ## Employee benefits of moving to the cloud
 >![Employee benefits](../media/employee-benefits.png)

 Every employee wants to know, "What's in it for me?" when you start discussing changing the way they work.
-Too often we make the mistake to start talking about product features and organizational benefits instead of empathizing with their day to day struggle to collaborate, communicate and get work done.
+Too often we make the mistake to start talking about product features and organizational benefits instead of empathizing with their day to day struggle to collaborate, communicate, and get work done.
 This can easily be changed by shifting the center of gravity of the change program to be the employee experience.

 The graphic above shows four different personas with common issues.
 A *persona* is a profile of a type of employee or role in your organization.
 It normally includes their title or role, years of service, years in role, core pain points, commonly used tools, metadata like region and year of experience, whether they work from home or not and the like.
 Persona mapping can be extremely detailed however for the purposes of our course, and your project, we recommend keeping it simple.